 All ws-ISBM REST implementations MUST support the basic authentication type of HTTP.
 It is RECOMMENDED that the JWT (Javascript Web Tokens) authentication type be supported.

-As security tokens int eh Channel Management Service are specific using a JSON Object, tokens MUST be able to be represented in a JSON format.
+As security tokens in the Channel Management Service are specified using a JSON Object, tokens MUST be able to be represented in a JSON format.
 For tokens that do not have a canonical JSON representations, a ws-ISBM Service Provider MUST define the supported formats.
 The UsernameToken schema defined in this specification MUST be supported by ws-ISBM REST implementations.

 Error Handling